KhairnarRutuja/KhairnarRutuja/README.md

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->
 <img src="https://www.animatedimages.org/data/media/562/animated-line-image-0429.gif" width="1000px">

-<b>❤️ Grateful for every pair of eyes that land on my GitHub.
-Thank you for being a part of my open-source adventure! ❤️</b>
+<b>❤️ Thank you for gracing my GitHub profile with your presence!
+I'm truly grateful for your interest in my work and for your support ❤️</b>
 </div>

 <img src="https://www.animatedimages.org/data/media/562/animated-line-image-0429.gif" width="1000px">